1

 Data analysis:

-Analyses used weighted data to reflect the Canadian adult population based on 2021 Census characteristics (sex, age, education, region, language spoken at home, Canadian-born status, and race).
-Estimates of adults without a family doctor, nurse practitioner, or primary care team were based on 2024 population data from Statistics Canada.
+Analyses used weighted data to reflect the Canadian adult population based on 2021 Census characteristics.
+For national and provincial samples, weighting variables included sex, age, education, region, language spoken at home, Canadian-born status, and race.
+For territorial samples, weighting variables included sex, age, education, and Indigenous identity.